-How can you assist your team reduce the amount of holiday stress?
+How can you assist your team to reduce the amount of holiday stress?

 - Whenever possible, offer flexible work arrangements during the holidays, such as flexible hours or allowing for longer lunch breaks to shop and run errands.
 When your team members have more flexibility, they will achieve increased productivity and lower levels of stress.